This is an illustration of AlbumPlays running in Last.fm mode; ie. the mode where you receive all of your track plays from Last.fm.

 The main processing cycle for AlbumPlays is controlled by the Express Wizard, which offers two actions:

-- GET action – download the latest batch of fresh scrobbles from Last.fm
+- Get action – download the latest batch of fresh scrobbles from Last.fm

 The wizard monitors your position in the processing cycle, and when you have completed one action, it will advance you to the next.
 You may override the default position, to run successive Get actions without fear of overwriting any scrobbles.

-An illustration of the application in use
+An illustration of the main processing cycle